RohitSaklani/wine-measure/README.md

 #### Run ' npm install ' in current directory

+#### To run the code execute ' npm start '

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-#### To run the code execute ' npm start '

-In the project directory, you can run: